the Destroyer

 Tashina Johnson

-Tashina is a 15 year-old aspiring author and current resident of Atlanta, Georgia.
-When not writing, Tashina enjoys obscure horror flicks, obsessing over stray cats, and burning her fingers on baking bans.
+Tashina is a 17-year-old hobbyist writer who currently resides in Atlanta, Georgia.
+When she's not writing, she enjoys watching obscure horror flicks, obsessing over stray cats, and burning her fingers on baking pans.